pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/03_protecting_the_provider.md

 Something important to note about the pending calculation is that *it is based on the branch for the provider version*.
 For example, once a pact has a successful verification from a provider version with branch `master`, it will cease to be pending for subsequent `master` versions, but would still be pending for a `feat/x` branch of the provider (until the first successful `feat/x` verification was published, etc.)

-*Note: The tag calculation works in the same way, but pacts must be tagged on publish, and applied during provider verification builds.
-Using Branches is recommended.*

 For further reading: <https://docs.pact.io/pending>

 ## Enable 'pending pacts' for the provider